daniwhitlock/challenge-1/README.md

 Modify and refactor current code and files to be concise, maximize functionality, and complete desingated criteria.

 ## Objectives Completed: Changes made to original files
-* Changed title of html sit to Horiseon
+* Changed title of html to Horiseon
 * Added section instead of div in the content and benefits section.
 * Maximized functionality of classes.
 Consolidated classes in css to eliminate the need for the various classes.
 Updated classes on index.html.
 * Added comments on css file to describe what code is for what part of the website: